-t.Nankai-na hyogen-ga crabbed-ADJ expressions-NOM kakuchi-ni aru. every land-LOC exist-PRES There are crabbed expressions in every land.
+(6) s.
+Nankai-na hyogen-ga zuisho-ni aru. crabbed-ADJ expressions-NOM many places-LOC exist-PRES There are crabbed expressions in many places (of the document). t.\Nankai-na hyogen-ga kakuchi-ni aru. crabbed-ADJ expressions-NOM every land-LOC exist-PRES \There are crabbed expressions in every land.

-2.3 Task setting
+2.2 Task setting

 Supposing that the case assignments in input sentences into paraphrasing are all correct, the target of error detection is to detect anomalies yielded in the paraphrased case structures that consist of a verb, case particles, and case fillers (nouns).
-To handle them, we assume dependency structures due to the following reasons: